Wednesday, 27 May 2020

 We will give a stir and add the bottle gourd & onion pieces.
 We will give a stir and cover cook at minimal heat now.

-We will uncover every 3-4 minutes; sprinkle some water and stir.
+We will remove the cover every 3-4 minutes; sprinkle some water and stir.
 It may take some 15-16 minutes or more to be done.

-We have to be very careful to save the dish from burning.
+We have to be careful to save the dish from burning.
 The reason why I add more oil than required.
 It helps avoid burning.
 Once done I take them out carefully leaving the excess oil.
-Okay, I admit one cannot be totally successful doing so!
+Okay, I admit one cannot be totally successful doing that!

 For the dal; we will wash and soak the red lentil for an hour.
 If you boil it in pressure cooker, you do not need to soak it.
 I prefer to boil red lentil in a normal vessel.